TomekRogal/workshopDAO/README.md

-# Workshop2
+# workshopDAO

-The purpose of the program is to create a data access utility object.
+The goal of the program is to create an object-oriented data access layer.
 The project was made as part of an exercise in the coderslab course.

 # features